-You (policyholder) must pay us premium, except for the period that cover for Flexpolis No Risk II and No Risk III is suspended (temporarily stopped), because you are serving a custodial sentence.
+You (policyholder) must pay us premium, except for the period that cover for the Flexpolis No Risk II is suspended (temporarily discontinued), because you are serving a custodial sentence.

 Insurance cover general

 6. When am I entitled to reimbursement?

 The content and scope of the care are partially determined by the state of the art and practice.
 If there is no such benchmark, it is determined by that which is regarded as responsible and adequate care in the discipline in question.